William and Ingrid Rea Assistant Curator José Padial-Fregenal

 Current Research Projects

 - Systematics and biogeography of New World direct-developing frogs

 - Species diversity and evolutionary history of Amazonian amphibians

 - Species diversity and evolution of Andean lizards of the genera Liolaemus and Proctoporus in the Altiplano and cloud forests of Bolivia and Peru

 - Padial, J.M., Chaparro, J.C., Castroviejo-Fisher, S., Guayasamín, J.M., Lehr, E., Delgado, A.J., Vaira, M., Teixeira, M., Aguayo, R. and De la Riva, I. 2012.
-A revision of species diversity in the Neotropical genus Oreobates (Anura: Strabomantidae), with the description of three new species from the Amazonian slopes of the Andes.
+A revision of species diversity in the Neotropical genus Oreobates (Anura: Strabomantidae), with the description of three new species from the Amazonian slopes of the Andes, and the proposal of candidate species.
 American Museum Novitates, 3752: 1–55.

 - Padial, J. M. and De la Riva, I. 2009.
 Integrative taxonomy reveals cryptic Amazonian species of Pristimantis (Anura).
 Zoological Journal of the Linnaean Society, 155: 97–122.

 - Geniez, P., Padial, J. M. & Crochet, P. A. 2011.
 Systematics of north African Agama (Reptilia: Agamidae): a new species of Agama from the central Saharan mountains.
 Zootaxa, 3098: 26–46.

 - Padial, J. M. 2006.
 Distributional and commented list of the reptiles of Mauritania (West Africa).
 Graellsia, 62 (2): 159–178.